AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-ad-manager-destination.md

 >[!NOTE]
 >
->When setting up a Google Ad Manager destination please work with your Google Account Manager or Adobe representative to understand which product type your account falls under.
+>When setting up a Google Ad Manager destination please work with your Google Account Manager or Adobe representative to understand which account type you have.

 ## Activate segments to Google Ad Manager